kjanowski/KaleidoscopeDateConverter/readme.md

 However, this does *not* include the *worldbuilding concepts, art assets and my personal logo*.
-Specifically excluded are the scripts in the "config" folder, the images in the "img" subfolder and the file "theme_Kaleidoscope.css".
+Specifically excluded are the scripts in the "script/configs" folder, the images in the "img" subfolder and the file "style/theme_Kaleidoscope.css".
 You can still use them as reference for creating your own version of these files.

 # Technologies